djscheuf/journeymans-blog/source/_posts/repost-3-phase-priority.md

 ___

 P.S.
 I added an element of visualization to this activity the last time I used it in a small group.
 We had two regular rank columns and a boolean column.
 Since the group was somewhat new to the practice, I simplified.
-The rank columns had values 1 thru 5, with 5 being the most ____ .
+The rank columns had values 1 thru 5, with 5 being the most X .
 Each task then got ranked on it's value in both columns.

 Seeing an opportunity to improve the conversation, I created a regular Cartesian graph for the two rank columns, to plot where each of the tasks/ideas that we came up with belonged.
 That visually represented the tasks with the greatest probable ROI, allowing us to start the conversation there, and move around the graph to talk about tasks in a meaningful order.
 For each task, the first question in the discussion was whether it met the boolean criteria or not.
 If it didn't, we moved it to a separate pile for later discussion.
 I would strongly encourage you to try this visualization especially if your group is new to the practice!